AlexanderBrockmann/SpringBoot-Keycloak/HowTo demo case.md

 Create a new user by clicking on the Add user button.
 Give your new user an appropriate name, i chose testuser.
 You can altough give him a first and last name.
 Afterwards save and head to the tab "Credentials".

-You have to give you new user an password.
+You have to give your new user a password.
 Although you can decide wether it is temporary or not.
 If it is temporary the user has to set a new password once he's logged in.

 ---